Labrador

 The fun loving Baloo is looking for a home, could you offer Baloo what he needs?For more information call us on 01494 482695If you are interested in adopting Baloo, you will need to register your interest by filling in and returning one of our pre-adoption questionnaires.If you live in rented accommodation, in addition to the completed pre-adoption questionnaire please include written permission from your landlord or housing authority, confirming that they are happy for you to keep a dog in the property.
 If you already have a dog/s the permission must state the number of dogs allowed – without this we cannot include the application.Completed application forms and landlord permissions if applicable must be emailed to nicola@stokenchurchdogrescue.org.uk with ‘Baloo' in the subject bar or hand your completed form into reception.

-Bear, a 2 years old male Labrador available for adoption from Dogs Trust in West Yorkshire
+Bam, a 2 years old male Labrador available for adoption from Dogs Trust in Devon

 Dogs Trust